neutrinoceros/fargotb/README.md

 It also automatically edit all files newly copied to replace every occurence of _$base_ by _$target_ so the new simulation could in principle be ran immediatly.
 Nonetheless, a security has been added to prevent over-enthousiastic users from deleting their results in _$base_ in case something went wrong during the copy or the editing : the original executable files are deprieved of their "x" permission so it has to be turned back on manually using chmod before liftoff.

+duplicate handles an optional -r flag to allow the copy of files required for a restart on the go.

 ### slaughter v1.2